nf-core/test-datasets/data/genomics/homo_sapiens/README.md

 ### Scramble test dataset

+This folder contains test data containing soft-clipped clusters.
+The data was fetched from the official [repository](https://github.com/GeneDx/scramble/tree/master/validation) of the tool

 This test data contains:
    - test.fa => A reference file containing chr3:70000000-70100000 and chr11:418014-438014
    - test.fa.fai => The index of this reference